 Ayer, Edward Everett (1841-1927), Reminiscences, 1924, (C2694)

-Reminiscences of first trip away from home, itinerary across the plains to California, people met, work in the mines, enlistment in the army and subsequent service, and return home in 1864.
+The collection contains reminiscences of his first trip away from home, and itinerary across the plains to California, and descriptions of people met, work in the mines, enlistment in the army and subsequent service, and the return home in 1864.

 Baldwin, Royal, Account Book, 1858-1877, (C0225)